wujiaqi/solar-eink/README.md

 - browse to a URL that points directly to an image file (e.g. jpg), download it, and display it on an e-paper
 - display a local image file on an e-paper display

-Also included is a utility which displays today's newspaper covers on E-paper displays.
-Only IT8951 based displays are supported at this time.
+Also included is a utility which displays today's newspaper covers on IT8951 E-paper displays.
+This project is inspired by [newsprint](https://github.com/graiz/newsprint/tree/main).

 ## Supported displays
 - IT8951 driven displays